Name: Charity Corson97

 (sometimes seen as Major) Benjamin Stites died in Ohio in 1804.
 He could not

-have been Charity's first husband as her first child, Julia A Stites, was
+have been Charity's first husband as her first child, Julia A Stites, wasn't

-not born until 1815.
-This marriage in Cape May is a tantalizing clue:
+born until 1815.
+This marriage in Cape May is a tantalizing:

 George Stites & Charity Corson, 15 Nov 1806